12 Fun Writing Prompts To Help Craft a Standout About Page in 2025

 Besides, you have tons of inspiration from other about pages you love and snippets that you want to weave in somewhere — but where?

-You want your about page to stand out.
+You want your about page to stand out — and it should.

 That’s a good thing.
 Their writing caused a reaction in you, and when it comes to your writing, your goal is to get a response out of your readers — you just need to figure out what kind of response you want.

-Your About page is probably the most visited page on your website after your home page.
+Your About Page is probably the most visited page on your website after your home page.
+The data behind hundreds of my clients supports this.
 Think about it.
 When you visit a new website, you wonder, “Who is this?”

 • How much do you talk about yourself?
 You hate talking about yourself.